swissmanu/protractor-screenshot-reporter/README.md

 If you omit the meta data builder, the default implementation is used (see https://github.com/swissmanu/protractor-screenshot-reporter/blob/master/index.js#L42).

-## Preprocessing
+## Postprocess Meta Data
-A screenshot is saved as PNG image using a generated [GUID](http://de.wikipedia.org/wiki/Globally_Unique_Identifier) as filename.
-Along with the image, a JSON file with a matching filename is created.
+A screenshot is saved as PNG image.
+Along with it, a JSON file with a matching filename is created.

-The JSON file contains the test outcome and further information about the Selenium machine which executed the test case:
+By default, the JSON file contains the test outcome and further information about the Selenium machine which executed the test case:

 ```json
 {